AEnguerrand/thu-ml-IRLS/README.md

 ````

 ## Results
+:bar_chart: 85.01 % (accuracy on test dataset)

-Results is print and somes figures is put inside _figures_ directory.
+All results is print and somes figures is put inside _figures_ directory.